THE TALE OF KAMAR AND THE EXPERT HALĪMAH

 Wonder not an my flesh uprise as though ’twere Judgment-day

-In Burton’s version, this first part of the story, called by him Kamar Al-Zaman and the Jeweller’s Wife, was recounted on the 963rd to 965th nights.
+In Burton’s and Lyons's versions, this first part of the story, called by Burton Kamar Al-Zaman and the Jeweller’s Wife, was recounted on the 963rd to 965th nights.

 As often, Burton’s translation is amorously more forthright: “Then she clad the boy in the costliest clothes and he became a seduction to all who on him cast sight and an affliction to the heart of each lover wight.”